dgroomes/gradle-playground/consuming-a-maven-bom/README.md

 Gradle's [dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) feature.

-# Instructions
+## Instructions

 Follow these instructions to resolve and inspect the dependencies.

-1. Use Java 17
+1. Pre-requisite: Java 21
 2. Read the `build.gradle.kts` file
    * This file has code comments that describe the core concepts.
 Read the file in detail.
 3. Trigger dependency resolution and lock the dependencies